Dunnigan Hills AVA

 Dunnigan Hills is an American Viticultural Area (AVA) is located in the Dunnigan Hills, in northwestern Yolo County, California.
-The wine appellation was established on May 13, 1993 as the nation's 119^{th}, the state's 64^{th} and the county's third AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition from Ron McClendon, winemaker of R.H.
+The wine appellation was established as the nation's 119^{th}, the state's 64^{th} and the county's third AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury on May 13, 1993 after reviewing the petition submitted by Ron McClendon, winemaker of R.H.
 Phillips Vineyards, proposing a viticultural area in Yolo County named "Dunnigan Hills."

 The 89000 acre Dunnigan Hills viticultural area is a group of low, rolling hills running in a northwest to southeasterly direction for about 19.5 mi and at the widest point, the hills are about 10 mi wide located in the northwest portion of Yolo County.
 The wine region has a Mediterranean climate that is less prone to frost than other parts of the Sacramento Valley.
 The largest winery in Dunnigan Hills was R.H.
 Phillips with its 1300 acre estate vineyard among the area's 1500 acre of cultivation.
 R.H.
 Phillips was eventually bought by Constellation Brands who relocated the winery facilities to Lodi, 50 mi to the south, but still maintains the original vineyards.
-The plant hardiness zones are 9a and 9b.

 History

-The area's indigenous population mostly left by the 1860's.
+The area's indigenous population mostly left by the 1860s.
 The Spanish missions did not settle in this part of the State, nor did Spanish settlers.
 The first non-native settlers of the area were western Europeans.
-According to Larkey, the Dunnigan Hills was settled in the 1850's and 1860's by German families who raised grain and livestock.
+According to Larkey, the Dunnigan Hills was settled in the 1850s and 1860s by German families who raised grain and livestock.
 In 1856 a post office was established in the town of Antelope, which was located 3 mi south of the Colusa County line, just east of the Dunnigan Hills.
 In 1853, A.W.
 Dunnigan settled in Antelope and opened a hotel which was known as Dunnigan's.
 In 1876 the Northern Railway was extended to Dunnigan's hotel and a town plate was recorded for the town of Dunnigan and a Dunnigan post office was opened.
 The near-by hills soon were known as the Dunnigan Hills.
 Grape growing began in the Dunnigan Hills in 1861 when the 450 acre Orleans Hills vineyards was planted by Jacob Knauth.
 In 1993, there were two wineries and six vineyards cultivating 1118 acre in the Dunnigan Hills.